jsbots/AutoFish/README.md

 AutoFish Setup: [Download](https://drive.google.com/file/d/13uX8rnWBz6sbrG5bGVzKGv_LkOw3OJNT/view?usp=sharing)

-It's a [squirrel](https://js.electronforge.io/maker/squirrel/interfaces/makersquirrelconfig#authors) type of installation, it will install the bot into a folder under a random name and create a shortcut with a random name on your destkop.
+It's a [squirrel](https://js.electronforge.io/maker/squirrel/interfaces/makersquirrelconfig#authors) type of installation, it will install the bot into a folder under a random name and create a shortcut with a random name on your desktop.
 You can uninstall it in the Windows Settings, the name of the uninstall will be the same name as the name of the shortcut.

 If you downloaded a new setup, you need to uninstall the previous AutoFish first, because the random names of the application and the folder are generated per install, so it won't automatically re-install a new application in the folder of the previous.

 <div align="center">